wisp/nfc-reader-app/README.md

-#Andriod App for updating e-ink image on NFC-WISP
+#Display Tag Updater -an andriod App for updating e-ink image on NFC-WISP 1.0
 ---
 ### Version
 1.0